volume-trader/QuantowerKB/getting-started/reset-settings-to-default.md

 ### How to copy all settings to another PC

 {% hint style="info" %}
-[Copy the settings folder to another PC](reset-settings-to-default.md#how-to-provide-settings-for-developers-for-checking-an-issue) or COPY the entire Quantower folder to another PC.
+[Copy the settings folder to another PC](reset-settings-to-default.md#how-to-provide-settings-for-developers-for-checking-an-issue) or COPY the entire VT-Terminal folder to another PC.
 It is totally portable.
 {% endhint %}